isomerpages/moe-cjc/news/2023/_posts/2023-07-25-post-CJC Alumni Sports Fiesta 2023: Happening Sat, 29 July!.md

 description: ""
 image: /images/photo1690268621.jpeg
 ---
 The annual Alumni Sports Fiesta will be back again come Saturday, 29 July 2023!
-All alumni are welcome to join us for a day of sports and games, food and fun.
+All alumni are welcome to join us for a day of sports and games, food and fun!
 The details of the event are:

 Date: Saturday, 29 July 2023